 Delaware landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-- Landlord’s Name and Address – Landlords must give the tenant their name and address, or that of their authorized agent, to enable smooth communication of legal notice.
+- Landlord’s Name and Address – Delaware landlords must give the tenant their name and address, or that of their authorized agent.
+This allows required communication (for example, about repairs) to happen in a smooth way.

 - Landlord-Tenant Code Summary – Delaware landlords must provide tenants with a summary of the state Landlord-Tenant Code at the beginning of a new rental agreement.